surajxweb-io/surajxweb-io/README.md

 - 👋 Hi, I’m Suraj Katyayan and I am a JavaScript Developer.
 - 👀 I am passionate about beautiful technologies and cheese burst pizzas.
-- 🌱 I’m currently working on React Projects, because I've been told it's popular.
+- 🌱 I’m currently working on React Projects, because I've been told they're popular.
 - 🤓 I'm new to GitHub, will use it to stack my projects and collaborate with others.
 - 🤝 I’m looking to collaborate on MERN Stack Projects, because I am not MEAN.
 - 🧠 I also have good knowledge and understanding of Java, C++ and Python along with web technologies like HTML5, CSS, JavaScript, React.js, Next.js, TypeScript, Node.js, Express.js, and MongoDB.